Frank Iero

-Frank Anthony Iero, Jr. (/aɪˈɛ.ɹoʊ/, born October 31, 1981) is an American musician who is the rhythm guitarist and backup vocalist of the rock band My Chemical Romance and a guitarist in the supergroup L.S.
+Frank Anthony Iero, Jr. (/aɪˈɛ.ɹoʊ/, born October 31, 1981) is an American musician, singer, songwriter, and record producer, best known as the rhythm guitarist and backup vocalist of the rock band My Chemical Romance and as a guitarist in the supergroup L.S.
 Dunes.
 He was also the lead vocalist of the post-hardcore band Leathermouth.
-He has a solo project titled "Frank Iero and the Future Violents" (formerly "frnkiero andthe cellabration" and "Frank Iero and the Patience").
+He has a solo project titled Frank Iero and the Future Violents (formerly frnkiero andthe cellaboration and Frank Iero and the Patience).
 He released his debut solo album titled Stomachaches on August 26, 2014.

 Early life

-He was born in Belleville, New Jersey.
-As a child, he suffered numerous bouts of bronchitis and ear infections, which meant he spent a lot of his childhood in the hospital.
-Iero is lactose intolerant and has other various food allergies.
+Iero was born in Belleville, New Jersey.
+As a child he suffered numerous bouts of bronchitis and ear infections, spending much of his childhood in the hospital.
 He attended Queen of Peace High School.
-He went to Rutgers University on a scholarship, but dropped out to go on tour with My Chemical Romance.
+He went to Rutgers University on a scholarship but dropped out during his final year to go on tour with My Chemical Romance.

 Iero's parents split when he was young and he grew up living with his mother, who lent out her basement to her son's many band practices; his father and grandfather were musicians and both were big influences on Iero when he was young.
-His father had taught him to play drums, but Iero later began playing the guitar.
+His father had taught him to play drums but Iero later began playing the guitar.

 Music career

 Early bands and Pencey Prep (1997–2002)

-Frank started playing in local bands on the New Jersey punk scene when aged 11.
+Iero started playing in local bands on the New Jersey punk scene at age 11.
 Before joining My Chemical Romance he served as frontman for the punk band Pencey Prep.
 The band released an album, Heartbreak in Stereo, on the independent Eyeball Records before disbanding.
-Whilst playing with Pencey Prep, he became friends with Gerard Way and the other My Chemical Romance members, became a fan of their original demo and helped them get their first shows.
-After his band broke up, Frank played in several bands, including I Am A Graveyard, Hybrid, and Sector 12 before being offered the slot of rhythm guitar in My Chemical Romance.
+Whilst playing with Pencey Prep he became friends with Gerard Way and the other My Chemical Romance members, becoming a fan of their original demo and helping them get their first shows.
+After his band broke up Iero played in several bands including I Am A Graveyard, Hybrid, and Sector 12 before being offered the slot of rhythm guitar in My Chemical Romance.

 My Chemical Romance (2002–2013)

 Iero joined My Chemical Romance in 2002 and was featured on two tracks, "Honey, This Mirror Isn't Big Enough for the Two of Us" and "Early Sunsets Over Monroeville", on their debut album I Brought You My Bullets, You Brought Me Your Love.
 Iero performed on the band's second studio album Three Cheers for Sweet Revenge, released on June 8, 2004.
-My Chemical Romance released their third studio album, The Black Parade, on October 24, 2006.
+My Chemical Romance released their third studio album The Black Parade, on October 24, 2006.
 My Chemical Romance's fourth and final studio album Danger Days: The True Lives of the Fabulous Killjoys was released on November 22, 2010.
 The band announced their breakup on March 22, 2013.